 You will be notified of any increase to your account, whilst your pet is an inpatient, in order for you to ensure funds are available for settlement of the account at the time of discharge, or upon completion of treatment.
-Any difficulty in settling an account must be discussed with the veterinary surgeon in charge of your pet’s care or our Accounts Manager, as soon as possible, preferably prior to, in the case of any planned surgical procedure.
+Any difficulty in settling an account must be discussed with the veterinary surgeon in charge of your pet’s care or our Practice Manager, as soon as possible, preferably prior to, in the case of any planned surgical procedure.

 Please note that if the vet asks to see your pet again for a check-up, this will incur a consultation fee.
 We hope you understand that this is to pay for the veterinary surgeons professional time to re-examine your pet and discuss your pet’s progress since they were last seen, and to discuss treatment plan options.

 If, for any reason, you are unable to settle your account as specified, we ask you to discuss the matter as soon as possible with the practice manager or the senior veterinary surgeon.
 Please note that instalments or part-payments of any account may only be sanctioned with the express permission of the Practice Manager.